Team USA Eligibility

 - Nominated to the U.S. Pan American Games or U.S. Parapan American Games Team; or

-- Selected to represent the U.S. in a World Championships or Operation Gold event (as defined in the funding schedule); or
+- Selected to represent the U.S. in a World Championships; or

-- Selected to represent the U.S. in an international competition identified on the pathway to an Olympic or Paralympic Games (e.g., Olympic Qualification Tournament, World Cup Final); or
+- Selected to represent the U.S. in an international competition identified by their NGB as being on the pathway to an Olympic or Paralympic Games; or

-- Earned a top world rank identified on the pathway to Olympic or Paralympic Games, as defined by the NGB
+- Earned a top world rank identified by their NGB as being on the pathway to Olympic or Paralympic Games

-- In weight class sports, athletes who meet eligibility criteria in non-Olympic/Paralympic weight classes are eligible
+**In weight class sports, athletes who meet the eligibility criteria in non-Olympic/Paralympic weight classes are eligible.

 - The criteria must be objective, international-based, and clearly demonstrate that the athletes who meet these criteria are performing at the highest level(s) of international competition and are on the pathway to participating in an Olympic or Paralympic Games.
 This includes: